Can't Change Me

 "Can't Change Me" is the first single released from Chris Cornell's debut solo album, Euphoria Morning (1999).
-The song peaked at No. 5 on Billboard's Mainstream Rock Tracks, and at No. 7 on the Alternative Songs chart.
+The song peaked at No. 5 on Billboard's Mainstream Rock Tracks chart, and at No. 7 on the Modern Rock Tracks chart.
 A music video was produced for the song.
 "Can't Change Me" was nominated for Best Male Rock Vocal Performance at the 2000 Grammy Awards.

 Origin

 Chris Cornell told MTV News that students of Soundgarden's music can find the genesis of "Can't Change Me" in some of the band's hits, such as "Blow Up the Outside World" and "Fell on Black Days".

 About the meaning of the lyrics, Cornell told MTV's Making the Video:

 It was written in the middle of a long songwriting period that I had for the record.
 Although it's the first song released as a single, it was probably one of the later songs that I wrote.
 The idea of the song... you kinda get the idea that it's a statement from the singer.
 It's kind of more of a sad discovery that this singer is involved with this person that has amazing powers to help people and change things positively, and he's realizing that none of it is really rubbing off on him.